owengage/infinite-monkeys/README.md

 ## Testing

-You can run the tests in watch mode using `./watch-tests.sh`.
+You can run the tests using `./run-tests.sh`.
+You can pass extra flags to mocha, so you can watch test files by doing `./run-tests.sh --watch`.